babenkoivan/fluent-array/README.md

 #### krsort

 The `krsort` method sorts [the storage array](#storage-array) by keys in descending order.
-You can specify sort flags as a first parameter.
+You can specify sort flags as a first argument.

 ```php
 $fluentArray = (new FluentArray())